 - Tomatoes - Crushed/pureed, whole and fire roasted.
 Sometimes diced, but not often.
 That's because diced canned tomatoes are treated with calcium chloride to make them stay chunky and keep their shape and more often than not, when I add canned tomatoes to a recipe I want them to break down.
 Diced tomatoes are really only good for recipes where you want distinct chunks of tomato to remain.

 - Tomato paste (or puree if you're in the UK).

 - Pumpkin puree - I love my pumpkin smoothie so always have some handy.
 Also my dog Charlie is obsessed with it and has a big spoon with his breakfast most days!

 - Beans - Usually black beans, cannellini beans, pinto beans, kidney beans and chickpeas.
-I try to cook dried beans from scratch in my Instant Pot, but canned are so handy and great when you want to whip something up something like my kidney bean burgers for dinner super quickly.
+I try to cook dried beans from scratch in my Instant Pot, but canned are so handy and great when you want to whip something up something like my Braised Beans & Greens or Kidney Bean Burgers for dinner super quickly.

 - Baked beans - Maybe it's because I'm British but I always have a couple of cans of baked beans in my pantry.
 Beans on toast is the ultimate quick and easy lunch or dinner and I love a baked potato with grated cheese and baked beans!

 - Black olives - For pasta/pizza, snacking etc.